shandarzade/shandarzade/README.md

 # Hi, I'm Shandar Zade - Web Development Enthusiast! 👋

 Welcome to my corner of the web!
-I'm a passionate Frontend Developer and expanding my skills into the Backend as well, previously shaping the digital world at lime.ai.
+I'm a passionate web Developer. previously shaping the digital world at lime.ai.
 I have a robust skill set in a variety of web development technologies and programming languages.
 Let me give you a glimpse into my world.

 ## 🚀 About Me

-- 💻 **Work Experience:** Frontend Developer at lime.ai.
+- 💻 **Work Experience:** Software Developer at lime.ai.
 - 🌐 **Web Development Technologies:**
   - MongoDB, Express js, Angular js, React Js, Node js
   - HTML, CSS, Django